Within the scope of FSMA’s Produce Safety Rule, produce is defined as any fruit or vegetable (including mixes of

 or offered for import in any State or territory of the United States, the District of Columbia, or the Commonwealth of

-Puerto Rico is considered covered produce by FSMA’s Produce Safety Rule.
+Puerto Rico is considered “covered produce” – meaning that its covered by FSMA’s Produce Safety Rule.

 A raw agricultural commodity (RAC) is any food in its raw or natural state, including all fruits that are washed,